Key Worker Housing, Eddington, Cambridge

 Client University of Cambridge, North West Cambridge Development

-This project has been nominated for the 2021 Neave Brown Award for Housing
+This project was shortlisted for the 2021 Neave Brown Award for Housing

 This urban approach of ‘loose’ interconnected courtyards is very successful and creates a delightful series of spaces.
 The walk from Market Square through four interwoven courts to reach Landscape Court is a pleasure, and easily accessible by all.
 The landscaping, both hard and soft, is particularly successful in integrating the buildings within a holistic and rigorous external environment.